OpenFn/visual-mapper/README.md

 This webform will also allow the user to insert `source value placeholders` from a `source schema` that tell us what to expect from a triggering event.

-	i.e., When a new patient record is created in the mobile clinic system, create a new outbound SMS record in the sms gateway.
+	i.e., `WHEN` a new patient record is created in the mobile clinic system, `THEN` create a new outbound SMS record in the sms gateway.

 These are effectively "ingredients" in an If-This-Then-That recipie.